nasa-jpl/osr-rover-code/setup/rpi.md

 - Attach a monitor and keyboard to the RPi (note an alternative is to use `screen`, see [here](https://elinux.org/RPi_Serial_Connection))
 - Insert the flashed SD card in the RPi
 - Power it on
 - Login, using "ubuntu" for the username and password.
+You should be prompted to make a new password.

 You should now be logged in to your newly minted copy of Ubuntu 18.04!